ianhi/cambridge-voter-analysis/content/data-source.md

 # Data Source

 The data for each year comes in two files (Voter List, Voter History) sourced from the Cambridge Elections commission.
-If you email `elections2@cambridgema.gov` you can request the raw data, I fond them to be very friendly and responsive.
+If you email `elections2@cambridgema.gov` you can request the raw data, I found them to be very friendly and responsive.

 ## Data cleaning